poconnor-pilz/mgrpc-java/readme.md

 Microsoft use:
 devices/{device-id}/messages/devicebound/

-The second thing is that we are making point to point services so we want each MqttGrpcClient to be able to subscribe to something where it won't get messages that were supposed to be for other clients.
+Also we are making point to point services so we want each MqttGrpcClient to be able to subscribe to something where it won't get messages that were supposed to be for other clients.

-The structure will be
+The structure will be:

     server/i|o/svc/all|clientId/service/method
     server/i|o/sys/all|clientId/service/method

 Where 'all' just means all clients and if 'all' is not present then a specific client id has to be supplied.

-So to call sayHello send a message to
+The client sends a request containing a requestId and a clientId (e.g. we2UL4O1SXyl5df7aY8bGA) to:

     device1/i/svc/all/helloservice/sayHello

-All input messages to services will be send to 'all' but they will have a header that has the clientId Then the reply will be send to
+Then server sends a reply to:

     device1/o/svc/we2UL4O1SXyl5df7aY8bGA/helloservice/sayHello

-With this scheme it would also be possible to have a policy that restricts access to a service. i.e. You could grant read write access to the helloservice only with a topic policy like device1/+/svc/+/helloservice
+With this scheme ('all' or clientId) it would also be possible to have a policy that restricts access to a service. i.e. You could grant read write access to the helloservice only with a topic policy like device1/+/svc/+/helloservice (although that would mean that the implementation of MqttGrpcClient would have to explicitly subscribe for each service separately instead of subscribing for device1/0/svc/#.
+Note that it could subscribe for each one separately on a just in time basis i.e. if a client tries to send a message to /helloservice then it would subscribe to device1/o/svc/clientId/helloservice on the fly.
+We won't do this initially, just subscribe to device1/0/svc/#)

-and if a uuid is used for clientId there is no chance of one client guessing another's id.
+If a uuid is used for clientId there is no chance of one client guessing another's id.

-server/o/sys/all/status/getStatus
+The clientId could also be part of the call context (see security stuff) that any service could use

+Status will be reported at:

+    server/o/sys/all/status

+The server will be expected to send a 'connected' message to this when it starts up and a 'disconnected' message when it is gracefully shut down.
+This will also be the LWT topic to which the broker will send a 'disconnected' message when the server is ungracefully disconnected.
+When the client starts up it can send a message to server/o/sys/all/promptstatus which will cause the server to send status to /status.
+Note that this implies that the server has its own mqtt connection to the broker where it can set the LWT etc. This seems reasonable.
+If the MqttGrpcServer had to share an mqtt connection then it probably could not dictate the structure of the LWT topic like this.
+Then we might have to have the MqttGrpcServer implement some interface that would notify it of connects and disconnects etc.

 We will support more than one hello service on a device or wherever but it will need to have a different topic.
 Note that grpc seems to only support one instance of a particular